PeteyChan/SimpleECS/README.md

 entity.Has<int>();      // and this will now return false
 ```

-For maximum control over query iteration, manual iteration is possible.
+For maximum control over query iteration or a small performance boost, manual iteration is possible.
 When iterating manually though, make sure not to do any structural changes as
 this may invalidate iterators.
 ```C#